yhoazk/CarND-Path-Planning-Project/README.md

 * Min distance to other cars
 *

+The controller must take the past points and then create a new trajectory from those points, this reduces the jerk due to non-smooth transitions.

 Here is the data provided from the Simulator to the C++ Program

 #### Main car's localization Data (No Noise)